Safe Chicken Coop Decorating Ideas For Christmas

 Even if your coop is equipped with interior electricity, your decorative lights should stay strictly outdoors.

-Chicken coops are notorious for dust—from shed skin and feathers, feed, droppings and litter—and dust is notorious for coating light fixtures.
+Chicken coops are notorious for dust, from shed skin and feathers, feed, droppings and litter.
+Dust can quickly coat light fixtures.
 With dozens of individual lights on each string, the potential for clogging and burning out bulbs—or worse, sparking and igniting the dust and bedding—is high.

 Beyond the fire hazard, light strands also provide your chickens with yet another place to perch … and unstable ones at that.
 If you plan to hang lights, hang them securely on your henhouse’s exterior at a height where curious chooks can’t reach them.